GoogleCloudPlatform/cpp-samples/getting-started/gke/README.md

 We use preemptible nodes (the `--preemptible` flag) because they have lower cost, and the application can safely restart.
-We also configure the cluster to grow as needed, the maximum number of nodes (in this case `64`), should be set based on your available quota or budget.
+We also configure the cluster to grow as needed.
+The maximum number of nodes (in this case `64`) should be set based on your available quota or budget.
 Note that we enable [workload identity][workload-identity], the recommended way for GKE-based applications to consume services in Google Cloud.